filipakerlund/ComputerTechSept24/README.md

 - This is a 2022.3.40f1 project from a course using DOTS to learn ECS.
 - Packages: The Entities package, the new Math library and the new Input System.
-- It contains a pre-made Windows build in the folder /Builds.
+- It contains a pre-made Windows build in the zip-file Builds.zip

 In this project, I was introduced to how to create a project using Unity's Data-Oriented Technology Stack (DOTS): the project uses ECS, a Job System and Burt Compiles code.